Students discover opera's appeal

 "Kids today are really into technology, so it helps to incorporate some of that into the show," says Lindsay Bentley, 22, a UNCC senior starring in the play.
 "We want them to see how beautiful opera can be, instead of having them think it is just this boring thing where people sing high."

 Mavin, 17, has always loved to sing.
 But like many of her classmates, she has long favored R&B, rap and hip-hop.
 Usher, Neo and Mary J. Blige are some of her heroes.

 And whenever she ran across opera on the radio or TV, she changed the channel.

 "It just sounded like hollering to me," she says.

 This is a stereotype opera lovers fight all the time.
 Teresa Robertson of Opera Carolina says young people often turn their noses up at the mere mention of the music.

 The company has worked for years to introduce opera to a younger audience.
 Robertson says the key is to help students relate to its universal themes.

 "Opera deals with love and jealousy and revenge," she says.
 "These are the things we deal with every day.
 And there is no place more dramatic than school."

-Three of the four high schoolers in the UNCC performance were recommended by Abdullah Birdsong, a West Mecklenburg High music teacher.
+Three of the four high schoolers in this week's UNCC performance were recommended by Abdullah Birdsong, a West Mecklenburg High music teacher.

 Birdsong said most students are resistant when opera is introduced.
 He hooks them by comparing opera and its performers to today's stars.